Imagine a marketing channel where people give you permission to send them messages directly. It exists—its called an email list.

 The Convertkit customer support team usually answers questions quickly and provides updates if something isn’t working as it should.
 I also appreciate that they share upcoming features on their product roadmap.

-There is no free plan with Convertkit, and it will cost you $29/month (0-1000 subscribers) to get started.
+There is a free plan with Convertkit, and a paid plan will cost you $15/month (0-300 subscribers) to get started.

 Collect Emails using a Lead Magnet